CS279-2017/VU-Marketplace/README.md

 ##TODO:
 * Add a database of books, be able to search on those books and add listings under those categories

+* A listing is a template for transactions, transactions are created from listings, every listing can have multiple transactions requests created from it, of which the seller selects to accept.

 ###Listing API
 _id
 _book_id